spy86/CI_CD/jenkins-docker-compose/README.md

 * Next install suggested plugins
 ![alt text](/images/SuggestedPlugins.png "Suggested Plugins")

-* Wait For installation completed and click
+* Wait For installation completed and then website will be redirect to creation local admin account.
 ![alt text](/images/SuggestedPlugins2.png "Suggested Plugins")

 * Setup local admin account and click **Save and Continue** and then **Save and FInish**